oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 ### Redirect URI Validation Attacks on Implicit Grant {#redir_uri_open_redir}

 The attack described above works for the implicit grant as well.
-If the attacker is able to send the authorization response to a URI under his control, he will directly get access to the fragment carrying the access token.
+If the attacker is able to send the authorization response to an attacker-controlled URI, the attacker will directly get access to the fragment carrying the access token.

 Additionally, implicit clients can be subject to a further kind of